Career Transition

 Or maybe it’s you.
 If moving into a new role doesn’t appeal to you, the company you’re working for might not be the right one for you.

-Mergers, acquisitions, restructurings: These are often make-or-break moments not only for the company, but also for its employees.
-A change of ownership or department overhaul may result in an unwanted change of culture, a new boss, the loss of a mentor or being handed projects that no longer interest you.
+Mergers, acquisitions, and restructurings are often make-or-break moments not only for the company but also for its employees.
+A change of ownership or a department overhaul may result in an unwanted shift in culture, a new boss, the loss of a mentor, or being handed projects that no longer interest you.

 Bottom line is changes can bring exciting new possibilities—or they can leave you in the cold.